 Evaluating Patient Goals & Motor Units

-The new UVA Orthopedic Center features a multidisciplinary clinic that brings DeGeorge, hand surgeon Aaron M. Freilich, MD, and orthopedic department chair A. Bobby Chhabra, MD, together to evaluate the patient.
+The new UVA Orthopedic Center features a multidisciplinary clinic that brings hand surgeons DeGeorge, Aaron M. Freilich, MD, and orthopedic department chair A. Bobby Chhabra, MD, together to evaluate the patient.
 The process begins with an in-depth discussion about the patient's current limitations and functional goals.

 Some patients want to be able to transfer independently from the wheelchair to the bed.
 Others, with higher functioning, may want to enhance their grip and grasp abilities, in order to operate a power chair or provide self-care.